farmdawgnation/registryless-avro-converter/README.md

 Pull requests and issues are welcome!
 If you think you've spotted a problem or you just have a question do not hesitate to [open an issue](https://github.com/farmdawgnation/registryless-avro-converter/issues/new).

+### Roadmap

+We're planning on making the following major improvements moving forward:

+* No longer requiring a reader schema be provided
+* Supporting variable schema cache size